-IPCC identifies three accounting approaches to report annual change in carbon stored in HWP on a national scale: production, stock change and atmosphere flow.
-The production approach tracks all the carbon in HWP made from timber harvested in a country (even products that are exported).
-The logs or products that are exported are assumed to follow the same disposition fate as the domestic stock.
-The stock-change approach17 tracks all the carbon in HWP consumed in the United States, which includes imports and excludes exports.
-Atmospheric flow tracks the annual net change in carbon storage (additions to stocks) or net emissions (losses from stocks) held in the United States, so stock additions are recorded by the country where the wood is grown, and "emissions or losses" are recorded by the country in which the wood decays.
+18 The other two IPCC approaches are stock-change and atmospheric flow.
+The stock-change approach tracks all the carbon in HWP consumed in the United States, which includes imports and excludes exports.
+Atmospheric flow tracks the annual net change in carbon storage (additions to stocks) or net emissions (losses from stocks) held in the US, so stock additions are recorded by the country where the wood is grown, and "emissions or losses" are recorded by the country in which the wood decays.
+IPCC requires the production approach even when a country provides results from either or both of the other two methods.